10 Must-Try Icelandic Foods

 6. Skyr

-You may already recognise this Icelandic must-try food, popular at breakfast time.
+You may already recognise this Icelandic must-try food, popular at breakfasttime.
 Skyr, a distinctive dairy product, is a staple in Icelandic cuisine.
 Similar to yoghurt, Skyr is created by straining curdled milk, resulting in a high-protein, low-fat product.
-A fixture in Icelandic diets for generations, skyr has gained global recognition for its health benefits and flavour.
-Available in diverse flavours, from plain to berry, skyr's versatility lends itself to many combinations.
-Whether standalone or as an ingredient, skyr is an authentic Icelandic dish.
+A fixture in Icelandic diets for generations, Skyr has gained global recognition for its health benefits and flavour.
+Available in diverse flavours, from plain to berry, Skyr's versatility lends itself to many combinations.
+Whether standalone or as an ingredient, Skyr is an authentic Icelandic dish.

 7. Lamb